charlottekyng/usb-modules-v2/README.md

     ```
     cp usb-modules-v2/Makefile_templates/Makefile_template_all_basic_options Makefile
     ```
-    Edit the file, remove the lines related to RNA-seq:
+    Edit the file, remove the lines related to RNA-seq and set the following:
    ```
-   REF=hg38
+   REF=hg38            # reference genome
-   HPC=humanitas
+   HPC=humanitas       # HPC environment
+   PANEL=NONE          # target panel.
+For WGS, no target panel therefore NONE
+   CAPTURE_METHOD=NONE # capture method.
+For WGS, no target capture therefore NONE
    ```
 1. Rename the bam files to <sample_name>.bam and put them in $PROJ_DIR/unprocessed_bam
     ```